Someone steals your incoming and outgoing mail from your mailbox

-Someone rummages through your garbage for unshredded credit card offers, personal documents
+Someone rummages through your garbage for credit card offers and personal documents

-- Someone who calls and tries a tactic to lure personal information out of you.
+Someone calls and tries a tactic to lure personal information out of you.
 Sometimes they pretend to represent a company you legitimately do business with:

 "There is a problem with your account.
 You must confirm your name, account number and password or we will be forced to close your account today."